 The situation on the Korean peninsula aggravated in recent months as North Korea carried out a number of missile launches and nuclear tests , which are considered to be in violation of the UN Security Council resolutions.

 The most recent missile test allegedly took place on April 29 from a site north of Pyongyang.
 Japan, South Korea and the United States said the test appeared to have failed as the missile broke-up within North Korean territory.

-As a response to the potential use of nuclear weapons, the United States sent a strike group led by US aircraft carrier Carl Vinson to the Korean Peninsula, where it began exercises with the South Korean navy.
+As a response to the potential use of nuclear weapons, the United States sent a strike group led by US aircraft carrier Carl Vinson to the Korean Peninsula in early April, where it began exercises with the South Korean navy.

 US media reported on mid-April that US President Donald Trump might order a strike against North Korea in light of its military activities.
 The North Korean top officials said the country was ready for nuclear attacks in case of possible US military aggression.

 The THAAD agreement was reached by Seoul and Washington in July 2016.
 The move came amid growing tensions spurred by North Korea's recurring ballistic and nuclear missile tests.